Welcome to the Northern Lights Bluegrass and Old Time Music Society’s Jam Page

 The following bluegrass jam sessions in Saskatoon will be held from 1:30 pm – 3:30pm at The Bassment (202 4th Ave N)

 Please note – the doors to the venue will be locked starting at 2 PM.
-If you show up late and want to gain access, you will need to message the jam coordinator Emma (306)370-2267
+If you show up late and want to gain access, you will need to message the jam coordinator in this order:

 Saskatoon jams sponsored by: